 And so he had made no move on Stephen until the Surprise was well into the Atlantic.
 But finally one night, after they had struggled through one of their favorite adagios, one which before Stephen’s capture, they could have done easily by heart, Stephen had gone to the door and sealed it.
 Then without a word he had walked over to Jack and kissed him fiercely, then lowered him to the floor, and Jack had found himself unable to deny him.
 Stephen had taken him there, touching him everywhere in the process, and Jack had almost cried to feel those hands, once so strong and secure in their grip on him, fumble and flinch with pain.

-Even with the envoy and his entourage so near, the concern for discretion, which had limited their encounters on the Polychrest even before jealousies over Diana had torn them apart, had somehow lessened, given way to need.
-Though they had been still careful, they had come together in this manner quite often.
+Even with Stanhope and his entourage so near, the concern for discretion, which had limited their encounters on the Polychrest even before jealousies over Diana had torn them apart, had somehow lessened, given way to need.
+Though they had still been careful, they had come together in this manner quite often.